wearemothership/dicom.ts/README.md

 # background
-Was in the need of displaying greyscale, single frame dicom files as quickly as possible in the browser.
-Cornerstone just seemed too big and complex for the task, it also slow even using the webgl renderer for some images.
+We had a requirement to display greyscale, single frame dicom files as quickly as possible in the browser.
+Cornerstone.js, which seems ubiquitous and feature rich - just seemed too big and complex for the task, and saw that performance could be improved.
+Thought it was worth investigating accelerating things as much as possible with WebGl.

 This is the result!

-By tightly integrating the parser, decoders and renderer, some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1200% faster, depending on the image type and wether it was the first decode of the library.
+By tightly integrating the parser, decoders and renderer, moving as much as possibile to the GPU (LUT & palette conversion etc), and using safari's native jpeg2000 decoder, some decent perfomance improvements over cornerstone can be seen; ranging from 10% to 1800% faster, depending on the image type and wether it was the first decode of the library.
+Also library size is about a 5th of using core & wado loader.

-see ./example-vs-cornerstone for how we came up with those figures.
+see ./example-vs-cornerstone for how we came up with the comparison figures.

-## Todo
-- consistent error handling
-- improve memory management.
-Can we share decoder wasm heap?
-- add standalone React canvas example
-- load series
-- ~~pixel padding support on > contrastify program~~
-- ~~some images are not perfect with cornerstone, what is correct?~~
-- ~~accelerate palette conversion~~
-- ~~planar config~~
-- ~~palette conversion does not work see ./test/issues~~
-- ~~code coverage~~
-- ~~make sure adhere to licenses...~~
-- ~~J2KI files slower than cornerstone~~
-- ~~scale / maxsize~~
-- ~~LL decoder can be slower than cornerstones~~
-- ~~add typescript support~~
-- ~~complete ts impl~~
-- ~~fix microbundle warnings~~
-- ~~fix cornerstone comparison example~~
-- ~~add test framework~~
-- ~~seperate out decoders from parser~~
-- ~~seperate programs~~
-- ~~currently only supports rendering frame 0!~~

 ## Install